grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 The sub with the ram was on their path, and coming at them at a high speed, with no regard for any structure or home that stood in their way.

-"Sir Chester, that sub that was after us?
+"Sir Trelew, that sub that was after us?
 They are, um, kinda coming this fucking way," said Percy.
 "Is there any way we can move faster through here?"

-Sir Chester looked behind him and saw the rampaging destruction headed towards them."
+Sir Trelew looked behind him and saw the rampaging destruction headed towards them."

 "Sorry Captain Percy, I am not destroying my neighbors homes for the sake of your boat."